 She's worked hard on that goal by leading both a high school research program at Reed Resource Center in Shuqualak, Mississippi and also a summer camp to keep the love of research alive all year long.
 This year, 20 students attended Bryant's camp- 10 elementary and middle school students in one camp, and 10 high school students in another.
 The goal of the camp was to make a connection between what is learned in the after-school Research Class and the regular classroom curriculum.

-High school students participate in a Chocolate Lab on Day 2 of the camp (both pictures above)
+Below, high school students participate in a Chocolate Lab on Day 2 of the camp:

-Students learn some tips and tricks on impressing science fair judges from guest speaker, Dr. Kentrell Liddell, a regional and state science fair judge
+Below, students learn tips and tricks for how to impress science fair judges from guest speaker, Dr. Kentrell Liddell, a regional and state science fair judge:

-Elementary and middle school campers working on science fair projects (both photos above)
+Below, elementary and middle school students work on science fair projects:

-Lillie also updates us on her research class:
+Lillie also updated us on her research class: